mbasa-georepublic/GoRestTemplate/README.md

 # GoRestTemplate

-Sample GoLang Application that can accept REST requests using GIN that stores data into a SQLite table using GORM
+Sample GoLang Application that can accept REST requests using GIN that stores data into a SQLite table using GORM.

 This sample application is based on this [tutorial](https://blog.logrocket.com/rest-api-golang-gin-gorm/)

 ### To Install Gin and Gorm